Headshot Photography Session FAQ

 + Do you have a phone number that I can contact you with?

 I no longer have a phone number.
 I used to have one posted everywhere, but since I’m a business it ends up getting completely full with spam calls and for the people that aren’t spam- they’re usually calling me when I’m with a client and unavailable.
-If you do need to get on the phone with me, send me an email and we can schedule a call, I’d be happy to chat!
 I typically answer my emails immediately if it’s within business hours.
 If you have my number, please text before calling- I don’t want clients that are in the studio being interrupted as it’s not fair to them.
+Also, to be fully transparent, it's extremely easy to forget what was spoken over the phone.
+When we email I have a full record of converasation I can refer to before the shoot the I can look back on for a full refresher.
+You will recieve my number in a reminder the day before the shoot in case of an emergency or if you need to contact me getting to the studio.

 + Do you play music during the shoot?